Equity, Diversity and Inclusion

 Their Eyes Were Watching God - for young adults.
 The book, first published in 1937, has become the most widely read and highly acclaimed novel in the canon of African-American literature.

-Here's a collection of blogs, podcasts, videos and a reading list for parents and educators looking for information on how to share information about diversity and race with children.
+A collection of blogs, podcasts, videos and articles for parents and educators looking for additional information

 A Class Divided - 1985 episode of the PBS series Frontline that profiles Iowa schoolteacher Jane Elliott and her class of third graders, who took part in an exercise about discrimination and prejudice in 1970 and reunited in the present day to recall the experience.
 A companion to the video can be found on YouTube